These Aren't My Shoes Productions - Home

 Josh Weckesser

 Josh Weckesser was born in Normal, Illinois on a snowy day in April.
 He spent his formative years in that flat land during the big-hair days of the 1980s.
 He has been confused about seasons and fashion (among many other things, for example, solar eclipses) ever since.
-Today Josh may be found living above an auto garage and wood shop (two different shops) in a single room with windows on three sides.
-If Josh is found at his home he will most likely be sipping on a rum drink musing about how life is hard, but (somehow) worth it.
-Josh has been known to enjoy pie, pecan and feels the rest of his life is somewhat boring to those that are not him.
+Today Josh may be found living in Chicago doing those things that people in Chicago do.
+Mostly cheering for the Bears and trying to keep his head down when people start throwing beer bottles about baseball.
+When free Josh can be found sipping on a rum drink musing about how life is hard, but (somehow) worth it.
+Josh has been known to enjoy pie, pecan and has learned to experience heartbreak in the stoic way he believes that his fathers always have.

 Josh has always had to make things he enjoys.
 For example, it was not enough, as a youth, to just admire the sand in the box, but rather he felt the need to create objects out of it.
 Objects resembling castles.
 And, on occasions, objects resembling flood basins, ones that if a green army man was not cautious, could flood while he was crossing.
 When Josh became literate he started reading.
 And he loved books, so much so that he began to write one.
-A long and boring one (unfinished to this day).
+A long and boring one (unfinished to this day) about revenge, but, ultimately, about redemption.

-There is also the little-known but highly entertaining It Came From Texas, about a group of friends, a deck of cards, and "The Fever."
+There is also the highly entertaining It Came From Texas, about a group of friends, a deck of cards, and "The Fever."
+And, there's the Untitled Autobiography, featuring Josh and Todd.

 Josh Weckesser is a fancier of web comics (in general) and would like you to read this one strip (in specific).